JoshuaWise/koa-vapr-comparison/README.md

 ### 4.1 Defining the criteria

 Depending on the nature of a program, its developers may be concerned with the amount of throughput the program can handle at a given time.
 In Node.js, HTTP frameworks typically induce a negligible amount of overhead compared to the work of the application itself.
 However, there are some circumstances where unsuspecting HTTP frameworks may be the cause of meaningful amounts of overhead.
 In addition, if the work done by the application is extremely lightweight, framework overhead may become a question of concern.
-In this section, we'll address a few possible situations where an HTTP framework may cause substantial slowdowns in an application, followed by a discussion on micro-benchmarking.
+In this section, we'll address a possible situation where an HTTP framework may cause substantial slowdowns in an application, followed by a discussion on micro-benchmarking.

 ### 4.2 Scaling a router